boardmeio/boardme/README.md

 # boardme

-A client side library for using the boardme API.
+A client side library for using the boardme API (types included).

 [boardme](https://boardme.io) is a user onboarding SaaS that integrates seamlessly with any website or application.
 It helps users learn how an app works and guides them to immediate value.